mortela4/awesome-python/README.md

 ## Modeling and Code-generation

 * [Eclipse 'Comma'](https://eclipse.dev/comma/) - model and debug transactional models and state-machines (e.g. find possible race-conditions etc.).
+* [F*](https://fstar-lang.org/) - the 'Fstar' programming language for formal verification, with its 'Low' dialect that can generate 'C'-code from 'F*'-code.

 ## Low-Code